smarnach/pyexiftool/README.rst

 PyExifTool
 **********

+..
+DESCRIPTION_START

-PyExifTool is a Python library to communicate with an instance of Phil Harvey's excellent ExifTool_ command-line application.
+PyExifTool is a Python library to communicate with an instance of `Phil Harvey's ExifTool`_ command-line application.
 The library provides the class ``exiftool.ExifTool`` that runs the command-line tool in batch mode and features methods to send commands to that program, including methods to extract meta-information from one or